red-kite-solutions/stalker/docs/docs/concepts/subscriptions.md

 ### Conditions

 By default, an event subscription's Job will always start when the specified Finding is found.
 However, it is not always the desired behavior.
-Sometimes, the Job should only start if the Finding's output respect some established Conditions.
+Sometimes, the Job should only start if the Finding's output respect some established conditions.

-A Condition is made of three elements: a left-hand side parameter (`lhs`), an `operator`, and a right-hand side parameter (`rhs`).
+A condition is usually made of three elements: a left-hand side parameter (`lhs`), an `operator`, and a right-hand side parameter (`rhs`).
 The `lhs` parameter is compared to the `rhs` parameter using the `operator`.
 A Finding's output variable can be used as a Condition's `lhs` or `rhs` parameter when referenced using the syntax `${paramName}`.